This Was Nifty in October 1950

 The Weavers vocal group was formed in 1948.
 Although Seeger and Hays were hardly folk music newcomers (they’d previously founded the Almanac Singers in 1940), the quartet was “discovered” singing in the Village Vanguard club by bandleader Gordon Jenkins, and signed by Decca Records.

-Other artists that rushed to record Goodnight, Irene in 1950 after The Weavers had what turned out to be a million-dollar hit on their hands, included Frank Sinatra (got to #5), Jo Stafford, and Dennis Day.
+Artists that rushed to record Goodnight, Irene in 1950 after The Weavers had what turned out to be a million-dollar hit on their hands, included Frank Sinatra (got to #5), Jo Stafford, and Dennis Day.
 A few years later, the song inspired Wake Up, Irene (1954), an “answer” country hit by Hank Thompson.

 Other folk songs that the Weavers enjoyed success with in the early 1950s included Tzena, Tzena, Tzena (written in 1941 & released as the B side to Goodnight, Irene), The Wreck of the John B, On Top of Old Smoky, Wimoweh, and The Roving Kind.
 The quartet also enjoyed some exposure on television, performing on The Milton Berle Show and other series in 1950 and 1951.